ryan-mcclue/ryan-mcclue/src/dalgo.md

   - Heap:
     The parent node is greater/less than all its child nodes Binary has 2 children, binomial has many
-    Binary heap used to implement priority queues to allow for logarithmic insertion/deletion
+    Binary heap used to implement priority queues to allow for logarithmic insertion/deletion (could also be implemented in say a splay tree)
     - Fibonacci Heap:
       Mergeable heap
       Consists of unioned min-binomial-heaps